excelsky/msan622/final-project/README.md

 Before I create these three long datasets, I created a `data4` dataset shown in `initiate.R`.
 It has only columns of work class, highest degree in education, occupation, and countries.
 Then I created three empty datasets -- `data4e`, `data4o`, and `data4w` -- whose column length is the length of first three columns respectively and row length is the length of the countries.
 Then I used double for-loops with `if` statements to fill in the empty elements in these three datasets.
 This step enabled me to have three datasets of 'counts' in all of the elements.
 For example, in `data4e`, the element with a column of `South Korea` and a row of `Doctorate` shows the number of doctorate people in South Korea.
 Then I converted these datasets to long datasets by using `melt`.

+These three datasets are all normalized.
+For example, China has a overwhelming population, so any variable with China is higher than with other countries.
+[Sophie](https://github.com/sjengle) suggested me to devide all the numbers by their country population.
+It was a way to normalize variables and thus outliers could be easily handled.
+Thank you for the suggestion.

 The lie factor is somewhat poor.
 A size of each block in a heat map does not mean its significance.
 It is treated all equal.
 Therefore, a heat map ignores a lie factor.
 My heat map is the same.
 I cannot avoid the distortion in the lie factor.